bhauman/figwheel-main/docs/config-options.md

 A String indicating the Node.js executable to launch Node with.
 Defaults to "node"

+## :launch-js

+Figwheel optionally launches a JavaScript host environment when it starts a REPL or runs a script.
+You see this behavior when it opens a browser or starts Nodejs.
+This behavior can be overridden with the `:launch-js` option.

+Can take the name of an executable script on your system and will pass it either the path to the compiled JavaScript (when the target is Nodejs) or the URL to the JavaScript (when the target is the browser).

+Script example:

+    #! /bin/sh
+    chrome --headless --disable-gpu --repl --remote-debugging-port=9222 $1

+If the above script is named `headless-chrome-launcher` and is on your path, then you would add this to your config:

+    :launch-js `headless-chrome-launcher`

+Can also take a vector that represents a shell command to invoke.
+The vector can contain the keywords `:output-to` and `:open-url` which will be replaced with the the path or the URL to the compiled JavaScript.

+Shell command vector example:

+    :launch-js ["chrome" "--headless" "--repl" "--disable-gpu" :open-url]

+The `:launch-js` option can also take a namespaced symbol representing a function to invoke.
+The function will be passed a map containing the keys `:open-url` and `:output-to`.

+Symbol example:

+    :launch-js user/start-js-environment

+and in your user.clj file:

+    (defn start-js-environment [{:keys [output-to open-url]}]
+       (clojure.java.shell/sh "headless-chome" open-url))

+The `:launch-js` option will take precedence over any node configurations like `:node-command` or `:launch-node`.

 ## :cljs-devtools

 A boolean that indicates whether to include binaryage/devtools into